Satish-421/terraform-1721march-2025/Day4/README.md

 - it is a provisioning tool
 - Alternates to Terraform
   - AWS Cloudformation
+- is developed by a company called Hashicorp in Go lang
 </pre>

 ## Info - Terraform vs Ansible